inferno-framework/inferno-framework.github.io/docs/writing-tests/test-inputs-outputs.md

 [`input` in the API
 docs](/inferno-core/docs/Inferno/DSL/Runnable.html#input-instance_method)

-### Defining Multiple Inputs
+#### Defining Multiple Inputs
-It is possible to define multiple inputs in a single `input` call, but not with any of the additional properties listed above.
-This can be useful when a test uses inputs which have been more completely defined in a parent or sibling.
+It is possible to define multiple inputs in a single `input` call, though this prevents the use of the additional properties listed above.
+This can be useful when a test uses inputs that have been defined in a parent or sibling.

 ```ruby
 test do